Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: CONCLUSION

 This work has presented an \ac{IL} strategy to efficiently train a robust \ac{DNN} policy from \ac{MPC}.
-Key ideas of our work were to \begin{inparaenum}[(a)] \item leverage a Robust Tube variant of \ac{MPC}, called \ac{RTMPC}, to collect demonstrations using existing \ac{IL} methods (\ac{DAgger}, \ac{BC}), and \item to augment the collected demonstrations with extra state-and-actions sampled from the robust control invariant set (tube) of the controller, leveraging the key intuition that the tube represents an approximation of the support of the state distribution that the learned policy will encounter at deployment, when subject to uncertainties. \end{inparaenum} We first demonstrate these properties by efficiently training a policy that enables robust trajectory tracking on a multirotor operating at near-hover conditions.
-This is accomplished by leveraging a linear model of the robot and a linear \ac{RTMPC} framework.
-Our numerical and experimental evaluations highlight the possibility of training a policy robust to real-world uncertainties (such as wind and model errors) after a single demonstration, collected either in simulation or directly with the real robot.
+Key ideas were to \begin{inparaenum}[(a)] \item leverage a Robust Tube variant of \ac{MPC}, called \ac{RTMPC}, to collect demonstrations using existing \ac{IL} methods (\ac{DAgger}, \ac{BC}), and \item augment the collected demonstrations with \textit{efficiently-generated} extra state-and-actions samples \textit{from the tube of the controller}, an approximation of the support of the state distribution that the learned policy will encounter when subject to uncertainties. \end{inparaenum} While the linear ancillary controller in linear \ac{RTMPC} provides extra data in a computationally efficient way, as shown in our conference paper \cite{tagliabue2022efficient}, the same efficiency can be challenging to achieve when leveraging nonlinear variants of \ac{RTMPC} \cite{mayne2011tube}.
+Therefore, in this journal extension of \cite{tagliabue2022efficient} we have presented a strategy to efficiently perform tube-guided \ac{DA} leveraging a sensitivity-based approximation of the ancillary controller in NMPC and using a fine-tuning phase to reduce the errors caused by these approximations.
+Experimental evaluations on a multirotor have validated our numerical findings of efficiency and robustness, showing that a policy trained in only $100$ s can perform a flip under uncertainties, while requiring only $15 $ $\mu s$ to compute commands onboard.